What is a Prolapse?

 Is surgery an option for Prolapse?

 I am a strong advocate for conservative management but in some instances, severe prolapses require surgery.
 If this is the case, pelvic floor exercises should be undertaken before & after the operation.
-This is in particularly important seeing as surgery has a considerable failure rate of 30-58% & a reoperation rate of nearly 30%!
+This is particularly important seeing as surgery has a considerable failure rate of 30-58% & a re-operation rate of nearly 30%!
 This is another reason why conservative management & therefore Women’s Health Physio is the place to start in treating prolapse.

-I hope you feel more empowered now that you know what action you can take to both prevent & treat prolapse.
+I hope you feel more empowered now that you know what action you can take to both help prevent & treat prolapse.
 I am here for you every step of the way so reach out if you have any questions.

 Abrams P, Cardozo L, Khoury S, Wein A (Eds) (2013) Fifth International Consultation on Incontinence.
 Plymouth: Health Publications.